 Culinary Arts

 The Associate in Applied Science (AAS) in Culinary Arts degree is designed to train students for entry-level positions in diverse food service operations.
 The program focuses on the preparation of cuisine for full-service, buffet, banquet, a la carte, and bakery operations.
 Students are exposed to all areas of professional food service including culinary techniques, safety, and sanitation, food service management, professionalism and ethics, teamwork and communication.
 Students will apply their knowledge and skills in a practical dining environment.
-Certificates of Completion (CCL) in Culinary Arts I and Culinary Arts II or Certificates of Completion (CCL) in Culinary: Foundations and Culinary: Professional are embedded as required elements of the two program specializations available in the AAS.
+The two program specializations available for the AAS have embedded Certificates of Completion (CCL) in either Culinary Arts I, Culinary Arts II, Sustainable Food Systems: Food Entrepreneur (EMCC only), or Culinary: Foundations and Culinary: Professional (SCC only) .
 Additionally, graduates may pursue university transfer.

 Details